vansh1sh/tic-tac-toe-kotlin/README.md

 ## Project Implementation details
-I have three activities.
+I have three activities :-

 *SplashScreenActivity* - This screen uses LottieAnimationView to show the animating objects.Also, I have used ValueAnimator and created AnimatorSet for animations.

 *GameDetailsActivity* - We have a RadioGroup to select between the two modes. (vs comp or vs player) The intent to the next screen carries the string name of the mode.

 *MainActivity* - Game’s main logic.
 It gets the mode with intent.
 When the game ends, a dialog pops up to choose between new game/ restart game

-README.md - refer screenshot for alignment

 # Game Screenshots